-Mary Jane Edgar, the wife of Henry Edgar bought Portion 153 on 6 December 1912.
+Mary Jane Edgar, the wife of Henry Edgar, bought Portion 153 on 6 December 1912.
 The Edgar family subdivided the land and retained subdivision 1 of Portion 153.
-On this block, they built the family home c1915.
-The farmhouse and land was sold to Ada Caroline Cambage, the wife of Walter Cambage on 28 May 1918.
+On this block, they built the family home around 1915.
+The farmhouse and land were sold to Ada Caroline Cambage, the wife of Walter Cambage on 28 May 1918.

 On 22 August 1929, the former Edgar farm was sold to the Catholic Church.
-Such was the population growth in the area that the Church chose to utilize the Edgar farmhouse as a temporary church, presbytery and parish meeting centre to meet community needs.
+However, such was the population growth in the area that the Catholic Church chose to utilise the Edgar farmhouse as a temporary church, presbytery and parish meeting centre to meet community needs.
 The church was called St John's Church.

-After World War II, with the housing boom, the vacant blocks in Northgate began to fill with new homes and new residents.
+After the Second World War, with the housing boom, the vacant blocks in Northgate began filling with new homes and residents.
 As well, employment opportunities improved.
-In 1946, a Queensland fruit grower co-operative began construction of the Golden Circle cannery on ex-US Army land on Earnshaw Road, Northgate.
+In 1946, a Queensland fruit grower co-operative began constructing the Golden Circle cannery on ex-US Army land on Earnshaw Road, Northgate.
 Golden Circle soon became the largest single employer in the area.
-The former US Navy warehouses along Toombul Road were leased to a variety of business including GMH Holden and Athol Hedges car body maker.
-In 1952, the US company Kraft converted one of these warehouses into a processed cheese factory, while Wunderlich opened a tile factory in Crockford Street.
+The former US Navy warehouses along Toombul Road were leased to a variety of businesses including GMH Holden and Athol Hedges car body makers.
+In 1952, the US company Kraft converted one of these warehouses into a processed cheese factory, while Wunderlich opened a tile factory on Crockford Street.

-What made the new St. John’s Church unique was the decision to dedicate the building as a Royal Australian Navy (RAN) War Memorial Church.
-It was the first Australian church of any denomination that was built to honour the war dead of the RAN.
-King George V had proclaimed the creation of the RAN on 10 July 1911.
-By 1962, the RAN had fought in World War I, World War II, the Korean War and it was about to enter the Malayan Emergency followed by the Vietnam War.
-On 2 March 1962, the Queensland branch of Naval Association presented Fr.
-Rowan with a Roll of Honour plaque that listed 171 names of the RAN personnel who had enlisted in Brisbane and subsequently died during World War II.
+The decision to dedicate the building as a Royal Australian Navy War Memorial Church made the new St John's Church unique.
+It was the first Australian church of any denomination that was built to honour the war dead of the Royal Australian Navy.
+King George V proclaimed the Royal Australian Navy's creation on 10 July 1911.
+By 1962, the Royal Australian Navy had fought in the First World War, the Second World War, the Korean War, and the Malayan Emergency.
+On 2 August 1962, the Queensland branch of the Naval Association presented Father Rowan with a Roll of Honour plaque that listed 171 names of the Royal Australian Navy personnel who had enlisted in Brisbane and subsequently died during the Second World War.
 The Roll of Honour is mounted on the outside wall at the base of the bell tower.
-There are also a cast-iron RAN emblem shield and a brass dedication plaque placed at the (main) Nudgee Road entrance to the church.
+A cast-iron Royal Australian Navy emblem shield and a brass dedication plaque are also placed at the (main) Nudgee Road entrance to the church.

-On Sunday 5 March 1962, St. John's Church was officially opened and blessed by Archbishop Patrick Mary O'Donnell.
+On Sunday, 4 August 1962, St John's Church was officially opened and blessed by Archbishop Patrick Mary O'Donnell.
 O'Donnell was Duhig's Coadjutor and the last Irish-born bishop to be appointed to high office in the Australian Catholic Church.
-In attendance at this dedication ceremony was the Commonwealth Minister of the Navy John Gorton (later to become Prime Minister), the Officer-in-Charge (OIC) of RAN Eastern Australia area Rear Admiral G.G.O.
-Gatacre and the Naval Officer-in-Charge (NOIC) for Queensland Commander J. Ferguson.
+In attendance at this dedication ceremony was the Commonwealth Minister of the Navy John Gorton, the Flag Officer-in-Charge of the Royal Australian Navy's East Australian Area Rear Admiral G.G.O.
+Gatacre and the Naval Officer-in-Charge for Queensland Commander J. Ferguson.

-St. John's Church remains as Australia's first and only RAN War Memorial Church.
-The only other similar structure is the Naval Memorial Chapel of St. George the Martyr at the H.M.A.S.
-Watson naval base on the cliffs situated above South Head, Sydney.
-It is a small, military chapel whereas the St. John's building is a large, civilian church.
-There is a certain irony in locating a Naval War Memorial Church on this Northgate site.
-It is very close to the Toombul Road naval warehouses that comprised the largest US Navy supply depot built during World War II in Brisbane.
+St John's Church remains Australia's first and only civilian Royal Australian Navy War Memorial Church.
+The only other similar structure is the Naval Memorial Chapel of St George the Martyr at the HMAS Watson naval base on the cliffs situated above South Heath, Sydney.
+It is a small military chapel, whereas the St John's building is a large civilian church.